fnordoglargh/metametalmapper/DATABASES.md

 A _band_ is a node connected to members through a `played_in` relationship and has the following properties:

-* `emid`: The band ID used on MA.
+* `emid`: The band ID used on M-A.
 * `name`: Name of the band.
 * `country`: The country of origin as a two letter ISO code.
 Uses `COUNTRY_NAMES` from `country_helper.py` to ensure validity.
 * `locations`: Locations where the bands was active in.
 * `status`: Short form of the `BAND_STATUS`.
 One of six possible values.
-* `formed`: MA only uses years in for dates on the band page.
+* `formed`: M-A only uses years in for dates on the band page.
 To get it somehow right, we use Jan 1st and Dec 31st for as start and end dates.
 * `themes`: Themes used in the lyrics.
 * `genres`: Genres the band played.
 This could be a relationship or a collection.